On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

-Here, for the $i$-th column, we should check that \c{j}{i} ($j=2, \ldots, i-1$) do not restore already modified entries. \c{j}{i} is together with \c{2n+1-i}{2n+1-j}, \r{i}{j}, and \r{2n+1-j}{2n+1-i}.
+} Here, for the $i$-th column, we should check that \c{j}{i} ($j=2, \ldots, i-1$) do not restore already modified entries. \c{j}{i} is together with \c{2n+1-i}{2n+1-j}, \r{i}{j}, and \r{2n+1-j}{2n+1-i}.
 Since the $j$-th column is already modified, \c{j}{i} affects only $(j-1,i)$.
-The transformations \c{2n+1-i}{2n+1-j}, \r{2n+1-j}{2n+1-i} do not affect vanished entries obviously.
-By the form of the $i$-th row, \r{i}{j} affects only entries on the $1$st and the $l$-th column ($l \geq i+1$), so it does not restore vanished entries too.
+The transformations \c{2n+1-i}{2n+1-j}, \r{2n+1-j}{2n+1-i} do not affect {\cred the entries we have set to zero} obviously.
+By the form of the $i$-th row, \r{i}{j} affects only entries on the $1$st and the $l$-th column ($l \geq i+1$), so it does not restore {\cred the entries we have set to zero} too.